Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Supplementary Materials

 The proof of this result is given in \citet{molmix2024manolache}; it applies directly in our case after removing the SMILES modality.

 Next, we provide the proof for Lemma~\ref{lemma:wl} in the main paper.

 \begin{lemma} Let C-FREE$_{\text{DS}}$ be a model as defined in~\cref{sec:method} with a subgraph encoder $f_\theta$ consisting of a $1$-WL MPNN (e.g., GIN/GINE) followed by a Transformer without positional encodings, and a DeepSets task head $DS$.
-For any $k$-EgoNet policy with $k\geq1$ under the assumptions of Theorem 2 from~\citep{esan2022bevilacqua}, C-FREE$_{\text{DS}}$ is as expressive as ESAN~\citep{esan2022bevilacqua} with an EGO policy, therefore it is as most as expressive as \textit{DS-WL} and strictly more expressive than $1$-WL. \end{lemma}

-\begin{proof} Fix a $k$-EGO policy $\pi=\text{EGO}_k$ with $k\geq1$ and let $S_\pi(G)$ be the multiset of $k$-ego-nets with their complements (edge-covering in the ESAN sense).
+For any $k$-EgoNet policy with $k\geq1$ under the assumptions of Theorem 2 from~\citep{esan2022bevilacqua}, C-FREE$_{\text{DS}}$ is as expressive as ESAN~\citep{esan2022bevilacqua} with an EGO policy, therefore it is at most as expressive as \textit{DS-WL} and strictly more expressive than $1$-WL. \end{lemma} \begin{proof} Fix a $k$-EGO policy $\pi=\text{EGO}_k$ with $k\geq1$ and let $S_\pi(G)$ be the multiset of $k$-ego-nets with their complements (edge-covering in the ESAN sense).
 Define:

 Due to~\cref{lem:invariance}, we have that $f_\theta$ maintains the permutation equivariance of the MPNN; moreover, since there exists a parametrization of the Transformer that can approximate the identity map arbitrarily well, the Transformer does not lower the expressive power of the MPNN.
 We therefore have that $f_\theta$ is as powerful as $1$-WL.